 It was probably the most fun you could have for five hours.
-(That you can talk about!)
-And it goes far beyond a Bucket List item or a desire to show the proper respect to one of America’s greatest yet most underrated racers; this was a full-on mindblower.
-To see Mr. Goldsmith alongside that car was beyond special, and just the beginning as he was soon behind the wheel, checking gauges and prepping to let her roar, then doing a brake check on the taxiway – he knew he had to know how well it stopped before he blasted down the runway, just as he did in qualifying for the beach race, by time over a flying mile.
+And it goes far beyond a Bucket List item or a desire to show the proper respect to one of America’s greatest, yet most underrated, racers; this was a full-on mindblower.
+To see Mr. Goldsmith alongside that car was beyond special, and just the beginning as he was soon behind the wheel, checking gauges and prepping to let her roar, then doing a brake check on the taxiway – he knew he had to know how well it stopped before he knew how fast he could go! – then blasted down the runway, just as he did in qualifying for the beach race, by time over a flying mile.

 And he’s still got it.
 He scalded that runway, and scalded it good.

 And the smile on his face when he returned will never be forgotten..

 From racing bikes on a dusty oval to winning on the Daytona sand, to USAC battles in the Midwest that led to championships, to Indy cars and then on to NASCAR — or just on runways in Indiana, Paul Goldsmith is a straight-up, hot-shoe, LEGEND.